 Financial Aid Satisfactory Academic Progress (SAP) - Students must meet Financial Aid Satisfactory Academic Progress (SAP) requirements to receive federal Title IV aid that includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study, Federal TEACH Grant, and Federal Direct Education Loans (Stafford, Parent PLUS, and Grad PLUS).
 Liberty University also applies the SAP requirements to monitor eligibility for all institutional aid.
 The Virginia Commonwealth programs are administered under the guidelines from the State Council of Higher Education for Virginia (SCHEV).

 Free Application for Federal Student Aid (FAFSA) - A financial application that the U.S. Department of Education uses to determine student's federal financial aid eligibility.
 Liberty requires that this application be filed if you are to receive any institutional aid.
+Check out this video for more information about the FAFSA.

 Grace Period - A six-month period before the first payment must be made on a Federal Direct student loan.
 The grace period starts the day after a borrower ceases to be enrolled at least half-time.
 During the grace period on an unsubsidized loan, accumulating interest must be paid or it will be capitalized.